Updated: January 5, 2022

 I did not expect to love Germany as much as I did.
 That’s why I foolishly put off visiting for so long.
-But oh man what an amazing country!
+But oh man, what a wonderful country!
 It quickly became one of my favorite places in the world.
 The food was incredible, the people were so kind to us, and the towns were beyond charming.
 And to think, we’ve barely scratched the surface of what Germany has to offer.

 Neuschwanstein Castle from Mary’s Bridge

-With just 5 short days to travel the southern part of the country, I planned the most efficient Germany road trip possible.
+With just 5 short days to travel through the southern part of the country, I planned the most efficient Germany road trip possible.
 I focused on Bavaria, castles, wine regions, and stops along the Romantic Road.
-With that, I’m sharing 9 of the most beautiful places to visit in Germany to help with your itinerary.
+If you’re planning a trip to Germany, follow along as I’m sharing 9 of the most beautiful places to visit.

 views as we were driving to Cochem

 Here’s what we learned about driving in Germany:

 - Germany is the easiest place Jorge has ever driven.
 So much so that I would even consider driving, and I’m nervous about driving in foreign countries.
 It also helps that the other drivers are respectful.